rcerka01/TFL-Bus-Arrival-Prediction/README.md

 Real Time TFL Bus Arrival Prediction

 Test project to get along with Scala web development on Play2.
-Project uses Dedbolt for security, along with the Slick3 for Persistance over MySql database.
+A special attention is to make up side down in non blocking way.
+Beginig with Slick3 all requests is made via Futures Promises in non blocking way Project uses Dedbolt for security, along with the Slick3 for Persistance over MySql database.
 The Authentacion and Authorisation process is hand made.